NYUGameCenter/Unity-Git-Config/README.md

 >On Mac it's usually: `/Applications/Unity/Unity.app/Contents/Tools/UnityYAMLMerge`

 This merge tool will try to merge or resolve conflicts within .prefab, .scene, and other unity asset files.
 If it can't do it automatically, your default merge tool will open & you can manually select which changes to include.
-Always open any merged unity assets & confirm the merge worked before pushing the merged assets.
-For more info, check this: https://github.com/anacat/unity-mergetool or this: http://www.jameskeats.com/blogs/post/Unitys-SmartMerge-Meets-SourceTree/
+*Always open any merged unity assets & confirm the merge worked before pushing the merged assets.* For more info, check [this git hub post](https://github.com/anacat/unity-mergetool) or [this blog post](http://www.jameskeats.com/blogs/post/Unitys-SmartMerge-Meets-SourceTree/).

 6. Commit these changes to your new repo & push.